ExtraGG/ExcelAPICaller/README.md

 ## Description
 This subroutine will perform four API Calls to get the value in € of the last trade that occurred at Kraken of Bitcoin, Ethereum, Ethereum classic and Litecoin in Microsoft Excel.
-These values are then passed to different cells in the sheet 'Cryptocurrency values'.
+These values are then passed to several cells in the sheet 'Cryptocurrency values'.
 It is easily extendable to include other cryptocurrencies or API Calls to other websites.
-You can easily link the macro to a shortcut by adding a shortcut at Developer tab -> Macro's -> Edit.
+You can also link the macro to a shortcut by adding a shortcut at Developer tab -> Macro's -> Edit.

 ## Requirements / First configuration
 When using the .xlsm file (easier):